Discovering you have a dead battery upon turning the key in the ignition is one of the most inconvenient, yet common, occurrences for motorists.

 - If your vehicle isn’t in use for long periods of time, removing the negative battery connection during periods of non-use assists in the longevity of your battery.
 Just make sure to reconnect the terminal before attempting to start the vehicle.

-- The life expectancy for your automotive battery is around four to five years.
+- The life expectancy for your automotive battery will vary depending on brand, model and application.
 If you don’t know when it was last replaced ask your local MTA workshop to check it for you.

 SIGNS YOU NEED AN NEW BATTERY